-"On the first day of the trial, I went through the front doors of the court as my abuser was going in the back."
+I went through the front doors of the court as my abuser went in the back

 "The police told me that they wanted to take the case to court.
 I got worried as it got closer to the time.
 My mum got in touch with NSPCC and I was linked with the Young Witness Service.

-“On the first day of the trial, I went through the front doors of the court as my abuser was going in the back.
 It was all very formal and different.
 People using terms like “Your Honour” and it was hard to take the wigs seriously.
-I tried not to giggle at the wigs but then I remembered why I was there.